 - Get oriented to the health system and inpatient unit.

-- Learn the basics in our Boot Camp course, focusing on systems of care in Arizona.
+- Learn the basics, focusing on systems of care in Arizona.

 - Be introduced to the inpatient psychiatry Sanctuary model.